St. Johns River: Ocklawaha River

 The proliferation of largemouth bass (Micropterus salmoides), black crappie (Pomoxis nigromaculatus), and bluegill (Lepomis macrochirus) in central Florida is a major attraction for fishermen from all over the country.
 The St. Johns is home to 183 species of fish, 55 of which appear in the main stem of the river.
-One, the southern tessellated darter (Etheostoma olmstedi) is found only in the Ocklawaha.
+One, the southern tessellated darter (Etheostoma olmstedi maculaticeps) appears to be restricted to the Ocklawaha drainage.
 Some are marine species that either migrate upriver to spawn or have found spring-fed habitats that are high in salinity, such as a colony of Atlantic stingrays (Dasyatis sabina) that live in Lake Washington in the upper basin.
 Ocean worms, snails, and white-fingered mud crabs (Rhithropanopeus harrisii) have also been found far upriver where tidal influences are rare.
 In contrast, American eels (Anguilla rostrata) live in the St. Johns and Ocklawaha and spawn in the Sargasso Sea in the middle of the Atlantic Ocean.
 After a year living in the ocean, many of them find their way back to the St. Johns to live, then, prompted by the phases of the moon, make the return journey to spawn and die.